-The royal history books show Victoria visited the island four times during her reign, when she threw the spotlight firmly on Ireland as a destination fit for a queen.
+On this day in 1901, Queen Victoria, then Monarch of Great Britain and Ireland, died, a monarch who is said to have fallen head over heels in love with Ireland throughout visits she made there during her reign.
+The royal history books show Victoria visited the island four times during which she threw the spotlight firmly on Ireland as a destination fit for a queen.

 Ladies View in the heart of the stunning Killarney National Park is one of the best known.
 A popular stopping point along the world-famous Ring of Kerry, Ladies View is named after Victoria’s ladies-in-waiting who were taken to the area during the royal visit of 1861.
 They were so enraptured with the view it was named after them.